 John is a prolific writer, and, among other publications has authored the following treatises: Banking Crimes: Fraud, Money Laundering and Embezzlement (2 vol.) (Thompson), Bank Directors' and Officers' and Lawyers' Civil Liabilities (Wolters Kluwer), and Corporate Counsel Guidelines (2 vol.), (co-published by Thompson and Association of Corporate Counsel (ACC)).
-He has also co-authored a casebook, Professional Responsibility: Representing Business Organizations, to be released by WestAcademic in June 2016.
+He has also co-authored a casebook, Professional Responsibility: Representing Business Organizations, published by WestAcademic in June 2016.
 John has been the chairman of, or a speaker on, more than 230 professional conferences on issues involving legal malpractice and ethics, the duties of corporate counsel, banking litigation, directors and officers liability, money laundering and other related topics.

 John serves as an adjunct professor at Georgetown University Law School, teaching a course entitled "Counseling the Corporation in Crisis."
 He previously served as a trial attorney (Honors Program) in the United States Department of Justice, and a special assistant United States Attorney in the United States Attorney's Office in the District of Columbia.
 John was a recipient of the Attorney General's Special Commendation Award for Outstanding Service.
 He is a graduate of Duke University and the University of Michigan Law School, where he was an editor of the Michigan Law Review.